 44. Immerse yourself into the fascinating black culture at the Studio Museum in Harlem (admission free every Sunday).

 45. Soak up the vibrant atmosphere and indulge in farmers’ regional goods at the Union Square Greenmarket.
-The market is held each Monday and most of the farmers are eager to offer samples of their organically grown produce, be it homemade bread, garden-fresh fruits, artisan cheese, wine, or heritage meats.
+The market is held each Monday, and most vendors are eager to offer samples of their organically grown produce, be it homemade bread, garden-fresh fruits, artisan cheese, wine, or artisanal meats.

-46. Check out Chelsea’s remarkable array of free galleries.
+46. Check out Chelsea’s free galleries.
 This elegant neighborhood on Manhattan’s West Side has been converted into a cultural mecca thanks to the hundreds of renowned and talented up-and-coming artists who decided to open galleries in the area’s industrial spaces.
-Among the most impressive are The Pace Gallery, Cheim & Read, Sean Kelly Gallery, Matthew Marks Gallery, Gladstone Gallery, Luhring Augustine, Tanya Bonakdar Gallery and David Zwirner – all of them located between Tenth and Eleventh Avenues.
+Among the most impressive are The Pace Gallery, Cheim & Read, Sean Kelly Gallery, Matthew Marks Gallery, Gladstone Gallery, Luhring Augustine, Tanya Bonakdar Gallery, and David Zwirner – all of them located between Tenth and Eleventh Avenues.